nw2190/CppGPs/README.md

 ## Regression

+### CppGP Implementation
 The `main.cpp` file provides an example for how to use the CppGP code for Gaussian process regression.
-The `targetFunc` function is used to define artificial data for the regression task on the input mesh/grid `x`.
+The `targetFunc` function is used to define artificial data for the regression task on the input values `x`.
+The level of noise in the training observations can also be adjusted via the `noiseLevel` parameter.
 The artificial observation and corresponding predictions/samples are saved in the `observations.csv` and `predictions.csv`/`samples.csv` files, respectively.

 ### Comparison with SciKit Learn Implementation